mavryk-network/mavryk-protocol/docs/paris/voting.rst

 Client Commands
 ---------------

-The Octez client, ``mavkit-client``, provides commands for basic exploration and interaction with the amendment and voting process.
+The Mavkit client, ``mavkit-client``, provides commands for basic exploration and interaction with the amendment and voting process.